Installation

 Dirty:

-save: ->
+save: bind ->

-args = [ owner.location(), owner.read() ]
+args = [ @owner.location(), @owner.read() ]

-@change 'Saved', args # [5]
+@go 'Saved', args # [5]

 owner